plantgenomicslab/BCH709/_episodes/Orientation.md

 Ubuntu, mac, etc. All the software and data used in the class will be open source.
 All example data will be hosted on a Google Cloud Service.
 If you want to know how to use Unix-base system on your computer, please follow the directions in the [Setup](setup.html) tab.
 {: .prereq}

+## Course Requirements
+	1. Students are required to attend all scheduled classes (both Monday and Wednesday) or required to watch online recorded material until class scheduled Friday noon.

+	2. Complete assignments (including in bioinformatics exercises) associated with course objectives.

+	3. Prepare a Term paper, 4 – 5 pages written “mini-review” of bioinformatics from a list provided by the instructor.
+Our review will summarize the state-of-the-art in a particular topic area while citing both seminal historical and modern, cutting edge references that have defined major advances in the field.

+	4. Participate in the exam.
+There will be one midterm and one final exam.
+Both will be written and will use the computer.
+Each will test your knowledge of material for one half of the course (i.e., the midterm will test the first half of the semester, and the final will test the second half).
+In addition, the final exam will include a written analysis of bioinformatics.
+Both exams will have three days period to complete.
+More information can be found in the WebCampus course section

 ## Grading and grading policy: